yujunz/gitlab.com-runbooks/howto/azure-snapshots.md

 ## How do I restore?

-Currently the restore is an extremely manual process.
+Currently the restore is an ~~extremely~~ manual process.
 We hope to create a more automated way of restoring soon.
 The below guide assumes that you must create a new server and that you are not attempting to reattach to an already existing server.
+Currently there is _some_ automation available, for the steps up to the ssh commands.
+To take advantage of it:
+ * create new dir
+ * put backup_scripts/03-azure-snapshot.sh there
+ * make sure `az` client is working (run `az group list` for a test)
+ * run `time bash 03-azure-snapshot.sh`.
+In 25 minutes the server will be created with all the disks and you could proceed directly to mounting the filesystem.

 1. Create an Ubuntu server in Azure (DS13-v2).
 1. Create disks from the snapshots, placing them in the same resource group as the server